Handgun type used on Sikhs is mass shooting weapon of choice

 Since the Colorado shooting, New Jersey Senator Frank Lautenberg has renewed a push to ban the sale of high-capacity ammunition clips.
 But the proposal is given little chance of passing Congress in an election year.

-(Additional reporting by Chris Francescani in New York, Tom Brown in Miami and Colleen Jenkins in North Carolina; Editing by Lisa Shumaker and David Storey)
+(Additional reporting by Chris Francescani in New York, Tom Brown in Miami and Colleen Jenkins in North Carolina; Editing by Lisa Shumaker)